Pursuant to the Clery Act

 The Department of Public Safety publishes additional information about fire safety systems and statistical information about reported fires for on-campus housing facilities in Webster University's Annual Security and Fire Safety Reports in compliance with the Clery Act.
 A Daily Fire Log is also publicly available 24 hours a day at the Department of Public Safety located at 572 Garden Avenue.
 The Daily Fire Log includes basic information about fires that occur in on-campus student housing facilities — reported fires are entered into the Log within two business days.

-Additional information on Fire Safety can be found in the University's Annual Security & Fire Safety Reports available here.
+Additional information on Fire Safety can be found in the University's Annual Security and Fire Safety Reports.

 Webster University understands the importance of educating the campus community about security awareness and crime prevention.
-DPS works collaboratively with other departments on campus throughout the year on educational programming and campaigns.
+The Department of Public Safety works collaboratively with other departments on campus throughout the year on educational programming and campaigns.

-Additional information on Security Awareness & Crime Prevention can be found in the University's Annual Security & Fire Safety Reports available here.
+Additional information on Security Awareness & Crime Prevention can be found in the University's Annual Security and Fire Safety Reports.

-Additional information on the University's procedures for responding to reports of missing students can be found in the Annual Security and Fire Safety Reports available here.
+Additional information on the University's procedures for responding to reports of missing students can be found in the University's Annual Security and Fire Safety Reports.